If you have any questions, you have come to the right place

 Yes.
 Make sure your resume and your registration information is up to date.
 To log in, you will be using your same email and password that you were using before.
 If our system believes your password is not strong enough, it will prompt you to reset.
 If you have forgotten your password, you can use the “forgot password” function under the log in information.

 Click the sign up button found at the top of the page.
 This will allow you to sign up as either a Job Seeker or an Employer.
 After you fill out the short form, you will need to verify your email.
-All you need to do is click the link in the email you received from ApprenticeSearch.
+All you need to do is click the link in the email you received from ApprenticeSearch.com.
 Finally, follow the easy-to-use wizard to complete your profile.
-Please allow ApprenticeSearch staff 48 hours to review and approve your profile.

 Before resetting your password, remember that our passwords are case sensitive (Aa).
 If you have forgotten your password, you can use the “forgot password” function and ApprenticeSearch.com will send you an email with instructions on updating your password.

-ApprenticeSearch.com will no longer have a dormancy feature.
-You will be able to reactivate your account just by logging in.
-If you have found employment or no longer want to have your resume visible to employers, you are able to mark your account as “Inactive”, and reactivating is done by logging back in.
+You can reactivate your account just by logging in.
+If you have found employment or no longer want to have your resume visible to employers, you are able to mark your account as “Inactive.”

 Your resume is uploaded during the final step of the sign up wizard.
 If you would like to upload a different resume or review the one currently on file, you can click the link on the left hand menu "Upload a resume".
 In order to access this menu you must be logged in as a Job Seeker.
 The link can be accessed from your dashboard.
 Please remember resume documents must be in a PDF of DOCX file.